petems/cucumber-puppet/README.md

 ## Writing Features

-cucumber-puppet assumes you have your puppet manifest organized in modules and does the same with your feature files.
+cucumber-puppet assumes you have your Puppet manifest organized in modules and does the same with your feature files.

     $ cucumber-puppet-gen feature foo bar